bootcoder/git_mentors/README.md

 Allow a given user as owner to add a set of users to an org and teams.

+#### Executing Script
+This script relies on a .env file which contains the following keys
+- GIT_EMAIL
+- GIT_PASSWORD

+After you have that just run lib/git_mentors.rb and follow along.

 ### PSEUDO:

 - ask cli for username && password